Stop Mediterranean becoming vast migrant cemetery, Pope tells Europe

 “The boats landing daily on the shores of Europe are filled with men and women who need acceptance and assistance,” he said, calling on Europe powers to work together to protect immigrants from human traffickers.

-The International Organization for Migration (IOM) estimates that 3,200 migrants have died attempting to cross the Mediterranean so far in 2014.
+The International Organisation for Migration (IOM) estimates that 3,200 migrants have died attempting to cross the Mediterranean so far in 2014.

 Francis told the legislators Europe needed new impetus and energy, saying it often seemed “somewhat elderly and haggard”, comparing it to a grandmother who is no longer fertile and vibrant.